-A value added tax.
-According to Government Regulation 81, 2015, PPN is levied on electricity except for residential units with capacity below 6600 VA.
+A value-added tax.
+According to Government Regulation 81, 2015, PPN is levied on electricity except for residential units with a capacity below 6600 VA.
 Accordingly, the government charges the 10% PPN tax on all residential accounts with such capacity.
 Accounts below that are exempt.

 Pajak Penerangan Jalan (PPJ)

 Literally translated as “street lighting tax”, PLN collects this tax on behalf of the local governments.
 Though the name suggests that the tax is for public lighting, in reality, it is just added to the general fund of the local governments.
 This tax varies from 3% (Jakarta, Bogor, Tangerang) to 10% (Manado, Padang, Makassar) throughout Indonesia.

 Yes, the ubiquitous meterai also makes an appearance here, although not in physical form.
 For purchases of Rp 1 million or more, you have to pay Rp 6,000.
 For purchases between Rp 250,000 and Rp 1 million, you have to pay Rp 3,000.
 Purchases below that are exempt.